hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 limit 5
 ;
 ```
 This is a straightforward query.
-We order the visits by timestamp, and then we select the first five.
+We order the visits by timestamp, and then select the first five.
 Since the dataset is small,
 it doesn't even take that long (around 200 ms on my computer).
-If we know that out website visited regularly, we can make an assumption that the last five visits occurred, e.g. in the last 10 minutes, 1 day, or whatever seems reasonable.
+If we know that our website visited regularly, we can make an assumption when the last five visits occurred.
+It can be the last 10 minutes, 1 day, or whatever seems reasonable.

 Then, we don't need to sort the whole table:
 ```sql
 select *